-The Respondent-Applicant filed its Answer on 24 September 2009 alleging, among other things, the following:
+The Respondent-Applicant filed its Answer on 13 September 2010 alleging, among other things, the following:

 - "4.
-While San Mateo only applied on November 13, 2008 for the registration of the mark 'Nikon and Design', it and its predecessor, Polymer Rubber Corp. (herein referred to as 'Polymer') have been using the subject mark since May 10, 1982 or for more than twenty seven (27) years. - 4.1.
+While respondent-applicant San Mateo only applied on November 13, 2008 for the registration of the mark 'Nikon and Design', respondent-applicant San Mateo and its predecessor, Polymer Rubber Corp. (herein referred to as 'Polymer') have been using the subject mark since May 10, 1982 or for more than twenty seven (27) years. - 4.1.
 The controlling stockholders of Polymer are Ang Shiong An and Rita Co.
 It was engaged in the business of processing, manufacturing, preparation, export, import, distribution of rubber products, mainly rubber footwear or sandals.
 A copy of Polymer's Articles of Incorporation is attached herewith as Exhibit '1' and made an integral part hereof. - 4.2.
-Upon cessation of Polymer's operations, the same were taken over by San Mateo wherein Ang Shiong An and Rita Co are also the controlling stockholders.
-A copy of San Mateo's Articles of Incorporation are attached herewith as Exhibit '2' and made an integral part hereof. - 4.3 Polymer first used the mark Nikon and Design on May 10, 1982 or twenty seven (27) years ago.
-It, through Ang Shiong An, filed a trademark application thereto on
+Upon cessation of Polymer's operations, the same were taken over by respondent-applicant San Mateo wherein Ang Shiong An and Rita Co are also the controlling stockholders.
+A copy of respondent-applicant San Mateo's Articles of Incorporation are attached herewith as Exhibit '2' and made an integral part hereof. - 4.3 Polymer first used the mark "Nikon" through "Nikon and Design" on May 10, 1982 or twenty seven (27) years ago.
+Polymer, through Ang Shiong An, filed a